Front-End-Coders-Mauritius/conference-2024/content/sponsorship-proposal.md

 #### Networking
 - Access to all participants during the event
 - Access to candidate contact information who opted-in for data sharing.
-- Guarenteed meetup spot for frontend.mu at your company
+- Guaranteed meetup spot for frontend.mu at your company

 ## Silver Sponsorship
 <div class="font-bold text-xl bg-stone-200 p-4 rounded-full border-stone-50 text-stone-800 border-2 w-fit">